 It is not always easy for Ben to explain how they’re feeling, or why they’s feeling that way, the book provides a guide on how to articulate those feelings that surround gender identity, while also discussing the non-binary gender etiquette for the reader.

 - How interested are you in trigger warnings in a book?

 - When do you believe trigger warnings be placed either in a book or a blog post?

-- This is the first book we had read that did not make sure the parent come to terms, same with you?
+- This is the first book we had read that did not make sure the parent came to terms, same with you.